raquelcarmo/tropical_cyclones/README.md

 This repository is intended as a means to reproduce the results shown in the paper and to stimulate further research in this direction.

 ## Installation
-To install requirements: `pip install -r requirements.txt`
+To install requirements: `python -m pip install -r requirements.txt`

 ## Contents
 This repository contains the following: